roytang/blog/content/post/2024/06/weeknotes-06-02/index.md

 ### Walking and Health

-This past week (Sunday through Saturday) Google Fit says I walked a total of 60,158.
+This past week (Sunday through Saturday) Google Fit says I walked a total of 60,158 steps.
 I was unable to walk during last Sunday because the rains were really bad during that day, so I'm kind of just happy to get to 60k.
 It does feel a bit disappointing whenever I don't hit 70k for the week, but looking over the year to date, it looks like I have only missed around 7 days worth of steps total, which is a pretty good rate!

 ### Website Changes